Our Simple Homeschool Schedule | Mon – Thur Hour by Hour

 How to schedule your day: Check the laws

-We are in Washington State, but most states require similar hours and days of schooling.
-We are required to do 180 days of school a year, and 1,000 hours total.
+We are in Washington State, (We’ve since moved to Tennessee) but most states require similar hours and days of schooling.
+We are required to complete 180 days of school a year, and 1,000 hours total.
 As far as what specific days and how long per day, that’s all up to you.
 Just make sure that you end up with a total of the days and hours required.
 You can find more about homeschool laws and requirements here.
 For this reason we’ve decided to do year around homeschooling, which I’ll go into deeper in another blog post.
 For now, simply knowing these things will help you plan out your year.

 The 4 day SCHOOL WEEK